AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-50858-improved-performance-for-loading-banners-content.md

 Banner performance is impacted in the cart/checkout page due to *excessive DB queries and increased page loading time*.

-However, by refactoring the way banners' contents are loaded, the number of DB queries was reduced by 99.99% and the page loading time by ~99%.
+This was fixed by refactoring the way banners' contents are loaded, which reduced the number of DB queries by 99.99% and the page loading time by ~99%.

 <u>Steps to reproduce</u>: